Leagueopoly/Website/README.md

-# Republic of Melonia Website
+# Leagueopoly Website
-This is the codebase of the official Republic of Melonia website.
+This is the codebase of the official Leagueopoly website.